 In England, Henry VIII took the matter in hand with characteristic vigour and ruthlessness.
 By declaring himself Head of the Church of England, he set to work to make religion secular and national.
 He had no wish that the religion of England should be part of the universal religion of Christendom; he wished English religion to minister to his glory rather than to the glory of God.
 By means of subservient Parliaments, he could alter dogmas as he chose; and he had no difficulty in executing those who disliked his alterations.
-The dissolution of the monasteries brought him revenue, which enabled him easily to destroy such Catholic insurrections as the Pilgrimage of Grace.
+The dissolution of the monasteries brought him revenue, which enabled him easily to destroy such Catholic insurrections as the servile reliance on the secular authorities."
+A few pages later, he quotes another saying of Luther's: "No one need think that the world can be ruled without blood.
+The civil sword shall and must be red and bloody."
+Tawney's comment is as follows: "Thus the axe takes the place of the stake, and authority, expelled from the altar, finds a new and securer home upon the throne.
+The maintenance of Christian morality is to be transferred from the discredited ecclesiastical authorities to the hands of the State.
+Sceptical as to the existence of unicorns and salamanders, the age of Machiavelli and Henry VIII found food for its credulity in the worship of that rare monster, the God-fearing Prince."
+Some such credulity is characteristic of revolutionary epochs.

+Pilgrimage of Grace.
 Gunpowder and the Wars of the Roses had weakened the old feudal aristocracy, whose heads he cut off whenever he felt so disposed.
 Wolsey, who relied upon the ancient power of the Church, fell; Cromwell and Cranmer were Henry's subservient tools.
 Henry was a pioneer, who first showed the world what, in the eclipse of the Church, the power of the State could be.

 The work of Henry VIII might not have been permanent, but for the fact that, under Elizabeth, a form of nationalism associated with Protestantism became at once necessary and lucrative.
-Self-preservation demanded the defeat of Catholic Spain, and took the pleasant form of capturing Spanish treasure-ships.
-After authority, expelled from the altar, finds a new and securer home upon the throne.
-The maintenance of Christian morality is to be transferred from the discredited ecclesiastical authorities to the hands of the State.
-Sceptical as to the existence of unicorns and salamanders, the age of Machiavelli and Henry VIII found food for its credulity in the worship of that rare monster, the Godfearing Prince.'
-Some such credulity is characteristic of revolutionary epochs. that time, the only danger to the Anglican Church was from the Left, not from the Right.
+Selfpreservation demanded the defeat of Catholic Spain, and took the pleasant form of capturing Spanish treasure-ships.
+After that time, the only danger to the Anglican Church was from the Left, not from the Right.
 But the attack from the Left was defeated, and was succeeded by